Carnival of Venice: Business Aviation Planning Guide

 The Carnival of Venice is an annual celebration of music, culture, and costumes.
-In 2020, it takes place February 8th–25th on Venice island.
-If you’re attending via general aviation (GA) it’s best to make parking, aircraft support and crew accommodations arrangements as soon as the schedule is known.
-This is a one-of-a-kind winter venue to enjoy parades, music in the streets and masked regattas.
+In 2023, it takes place February 4th–21st on Venice island.
+If you’re attending via general aviation (GA), it’s best to make parking, aircraft support, and crew accommodations arrangements as soon as the schedule is known.
+This is a one-of-a-kind winter venue to enjoy parades, music in the streets, and masked regattas.

 The following is an overview of what you need to know:

-The Venice Carnival takes place on the island of Venice, with the opening show taking place between the night of February 8th till February 25th with a parade of boats through the Grand Canal till Rio di Cannaregio.
+The Venice Carnival takes place on the island of Venice, with the opening show taking place February 4th till February 21st with a parade of boats through the Grand Canal till Rio di Cannaregio.

-We anticipate strong international attendance throughout, but GA movements will likely be most robust during beginning and closing events.
-Expect higher than average volume of GA departures out of Venice (LIPZ) throughout the day on Tuesday, February 25th called “Martedì Grasso.”
+We anticipate strong international attendance throughout, but GA movements will likely be most robust during the beginning and closing events.
+Expect a higher than average volume of GA departures out of Venice (LIPZ) throughout the day on Tuesday, February 21st, called “Martedì Grasso.”

 LIPZ is located just across the water from Venice island and is the primary airport for this event.
 This is a 24/7 airport of entry (AOE) with no published curfews.
 A general aviation terminal (GAT) is open daily 0600-2200 local with overtime available upon request.
 Full GA support services, fuel, and credit are available at this location.
 Note that LIPZ has become a much busier airport over the past couple of years.
 Peak times of scheduled commercial activity to avoid here are 1100-1400 local daily.